sh123/codec2_talkie/README.md

 # TODO
 - Parrot mode, so speech coming from aether will be transmitted back
 - Support for USB KISS TNC
-- QSO log, voicemail style recording of incoming speech
+- QSO log, voicemail style recording of incoming speech so that incoming transmissions are not missed